 Shanghai ICE was acquired by Changyou in 2010.
-As of March 31, 2015, the registered capital of Shanghai ICE was \$1.2 million and Runa Pi and Rong Qi each held a 50% interest in this entity.
+As of June 30, 2015, the registered capital of Shanghai ICE was \$1.2 million and Runa Pi and Rong Qi each held a 50% interest in this entity.
+As of the date of this report, Changyou is still in the process of transfer each individual shareholders' equity interests in Shanghai ICE to entities that are affiliates of the Sohu Group.

-· Shenzhen 7Road
+• Shenzhen 7Road

 68.258% of the equity interests of Shenzhen 7Road were acquired by Gamease in 2011.
 The remaining 31.742% of the equity interests of Shenzhen 7Road were acquired by Gamease on May 1, 2013.
-As of March 31, 2015, the registered capital of Shenzhen 7Road was \$1.5 million and Gamease held 100% of the equity interests in this entity.
+As of June 30, 2015, the registered capital of Shenzhen 7Road was \$1.5 million and Gamease held 100% of the equity interests in this entity.